ceruleanblue44/FCC-Survey-Form/README.md

-# Project 2, freeCodeCamp RWD certification
+# Survey Form

+This project was created as a part of freeCodeCamp Responsive Web Design Certification.

+This is project 2.

 Details and user stories:
 https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form